plasmodic/ecto/doc/source/tendril.rst

 tendril
 ============================================
-A tendril is the slender, winding organ of the ecto::module that gives it its awesome type erasure and uber flexibility.
+A tendril is the slender, winding organ of the ecto::cell that gives it its awesome type erasure and uber flexibility.

 .. autoclass:: ecto.Tendril